 institutional members around the world.
 Join us this fall,

-September 16 and17, as UB Math hosts the Fall AMS Sectional
+September 16 and 17, when UB Math hosts the Fall AMS Sectional

 September 16-17, 2017